bytebase/bytebase.com-old/content/blog/database-change-management-with-amazon-aurora.md

 This tutorial is a step-by-step guide to set up Database Change Management for Amazon Aurora MySQL in [Bytebase](https://bytebase.com).
 With Bytebase, a team can have a formalized review and rollout process to make Amazon Aurora database schema change and data change.

-Bytebase provides a GUI for teams to **perform database changes** and **retain full migration history**.
+Bytebase provides a GUI for teams to **perform database changes** and **retain full change history**.
 You can use Bytebase free version to finish the tutorial.

 At the end, there is a bonus section about **Schema Drift Detection** for those advanced users.